karlyndiary/DA-Cheatsheet/Tableau/[15] Calculations/[05] Table Calculations.md

 - Aggregate the Aggregation!
 - Level of Details is the Visualization | VIZ LOD
 - The calculations are performed on the data displayed in the Visualization
+- Based on the visualization and not on the data source
 - Scope
   - Table
   - Pane